papagissimo/nonrev/domainKnowledge.md

 at roughly a given time of day — a route can carry several distinct services.
 Delta's flight number is neither, and is disregarded entirely.

+## Schedule volatility

+Delta's published schedule is a live, wobbling thing, not a durable record.
+It's reliably accurate for the current day, but a service's departure time can drift from one week to the next — a few minutes, occasionally more — and there's no way to reconstruct what the schedule actually said on some past date; it isn't recorded anywhere once it's gone.
+This is part of why a service is identified by clustered departure time rather than by looking up "the" scheduled time for a
+route: there is no single fixed value to look up.
+A logged observation's own recorded departure time is the only trustworthy record of what the schedule said at the moment it was taken.

 ## The seat-count ceiling

 Delta's site (and every airline's) caps displayed seat counts at 9 — the